 SAPST training introduces the fundamentals of substance abuse prevention based on the current knowledge and practice in the field.
 The training was developed for individuals new to substance abuse prevention or early in their prevention career.
 In addition to the four days of training, participants will also be sent a link and need to complete an on-line course prior to the training.

-For a brief introduction to the principles of the SPF process: go to: SAMHSA
+For a brief introduction to the principles of the SPF process: please visit the SAMHSA website.

 The five steps of the SPF include: